SerhiyGuivan/structurify/algoritms/sorting/insertion/README.md

 # Insertion Sort Algorithm in JavaScript

-Insertion sort is one of the more intuitive sorting algorithms.
+**Insertion Sort** works by comparing an element with the elements to its left, until it reaches an element that is smaller than it; the element is then inserted in front of the smaller element.

-In computer science terms, Insertion Sort is known as an “online algorithm”
+In computer science terms, Insertion Sort is known as an *“Online algorithm”*

 ## Insertion sort step-by-step

-Insertion Sort works by comparing an element with the elements to its left, until it reaches an element that is smaller than it; the element is then inserted in front of the smaller element.

 ![](insertion-sort-step-by-step.gif)